compomics/moff-gui/README.md

  - MS2 identified peptide information

 The MS2 identified peptides should be given in two different ways:
-- The output of peptide-shaker search as cpx file
+- The output of peptide-shaker search as cpsx file
 - A tab-delimited file where for each  peptide the minimun required information are speficied

 The tab-delimited file that contains the list of the MS2 identified peptides (you can use any search engines) must contains the following information for all the peptides: